EBolle/write-tight/README.md

 - &ldquo;The README.md file _was modified_ with new content.&rdquo; -> Passive voice, who or what modified the README.md file?
 - &ldquo;John Doe modified the README.md file with new content.&rdquo; -> This sentence in active voice is more precise.

-3. Ambiguous pronouns
+3. Ambiguous Openings

-- &ldquo;The weather was great and the food was lovely. _It_ was amazing.&rdquo; -> What was amazing?
+- &ldquo;The weather was great and the food was lovely. _It was_ amazing.&rdquo; -> What was amazing?
 The weather? the food?
 Something else?

-- &ldquo;Please read _this_ before you start.&rdquo; -> Please read the README.md file before you start.
+All the patterns and their details are described in the [tests][patterns-tests].

 Both sources provide detailed descriptions on how to detect and handle deadwood patterns.
 This project translates the descriptions to rule-based matching patterns with the help of [spaCy][spacy], and specifically the [spaCy Matcher][spacy-matcher].